 I simply weighted it up for my circumstances and did what worked.
 My hair is almost waist length now so it can’t have been too bad.

-If you are not sure then I would suggest you try using regular conditioner during the day time for the first time.
-See how it works for you before you sit with it on your hair for the 8/9 hours that you will be asleep for.
+If you are not sure then I would suggest you try using a regular conditioner during the daytime for the first time.
+See how it works for you before you sit with it on your hair for the 8/9 hours that you will be asleep.

 When you deep condition your hair it doesn’t always have to be with heat you can do it without heat and still get very good results.

 Alternatively, you can use a heat cap like this one.
 Many people like heat caps because of the benefits they provide for your hair, such as helping to open up the hair shaft.

 - Deep condition your hair regularly.

 - Make sure you assess if your hair needs moisture or a protein deep condition.

 - Do concentrate on the ends of your hair as they are the oldest and need your attention the most.

 - Don’t start deep conditioning if you are in a rush.
 You won’t have time to do it effectively and it will end up being a huge waste of time.